kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 ### Implementation

-The configuration of all Job webhooks are extended to propagate the label selector and it is used to filter manageJobsWithoutQueueNames as is currently done in the Pod integration.
+The configuration of all Job webhooks are extended to propagate the namespace selector and it is used to filter `manageJobsWithoutQueueName` as is currently done in the Pod integration.
+Specifically, jobs without queue names are only managed if both `manageJobsWithoutQueueName` is true and the jobs namespace matches the `managedJobsNamespaceSelector`.

 Configuration parsing during startup is extended to give a deprecation notice if `podOptions.namespaceSelector` is set.
-Setting both `podOptions.namespaceSelector` and `manageAllJobsNamespaceSelector` will be flagged as a configuration error.
+Setting both `podOptions.namespaceSelector` and `managedJobsNamespaceSelector` will be flagged as a configuration error.

 ### Test Plan